-For more information about Responsible Employees, visit sash.lafayette.edu.
+For more information about Mandated Reporters visit http://sash.lafayette.edu.

-Any time a Responsible Employee is told or becomes aware of any information related to alleged Sexual Misconduct, the Responsible Employee must promptly share all relevant information about the reported incident with the Title IX Coordinator or a Deputy Title IX Coordinator.
-The Responsible Employee is only responsible for sharing what was disclosed and will not attempt to investigate the allegations.
-To the extent possible, information reported to a Responsible Employee will be shared only with people responsible for handling the College's response to the report.
-[Rev. 16-15]
+Any time a Mandated Reporter is told or becomes aware of any information related to alleged harassment or discrimination, the Mandated Reporter must promptly share all relevant information about the reported incident with the Title IX Coordinator or a Deputy Title IX Coordinator.
+The Mandated Reporter is only responsible for sharing what was disclosed and will not attempt to investigate the allegations.
+To the extent possible, information reported to a Mandated Reporter will be shared only with people responsible for handling the College's response to the report.